Peruvian Woman Turns Idea into Successful Chocolate Business

 TechnoServe has helped NATIVOS expand to new markets by introducing Elizabeth to potential clients and suppliers through industry trade shows and participation in conferences and fairs.
 Additionally, TechnoServe helped Elizabeth promote her brand through newspaper, radio and television appearances.
 “TechnoServe helped me to organize my business and to believe that I had all the necessary qualities and skills to become a successful entrepreneur,” Elizabeth said.

-Recently, Elizabeth was selected by the regional government to participate in the prestigious annual “Salon del Cacao y Chocolate” in Lima, a national chocolate and cacao exhibition organized by international celebrity chef Gaston Acurio, which an estimated 25,000 people will attend this year.
+Recently, Elizabeth was selected by the regional government to participate in the prestigious annual “Mistura” fair in Lima, an event sponsored by international celebrity chef Gaston Acurio and other Peruvian culinary experts, which an estimated 25,000 people will attend this year.
 NATIVOS has also been invited to join a consortium of top regional chocolate producers to promote their products in Peru and abroad.

 Elizabeth’s story shows that despite limited financial resources, an innovative idea and hard work can help an aspiring entrepreneur to start a successful business from scratch.
 Elizabeth is providing a positive example to her community and inspiring others to pursue their own dreams.